-a) Wrong cycling conditions Always start with the optimized cycling conditions specified in the protocols.
-Be sure that the cycling conditions include the initial step for activation of HotStarTaq Plus DNA Polymerase (95°C for 5 min), and the specified times for denaturation and annealing/extension. b) HotStarTaq Plus DNA Polymerase not activated Ensure that the cycling program includes the HotStarTaq Plus DNA Polymerase activation step (5 min at 95°C) as described in the protocols. c) Pipetting error or missing reagent Check the concentrations and storage conditions of the reagents, including primers, probes, and template nucleic acid.
-See Appendix A, page 44, for details on evaluating the concentration of primers and probes.
-Repeat the RT-PCR. d) Wrong or no detection step Ensure that fluorescence detection takes place during the combined annealing/extension step when using TaqMan probes.
+a) Wrong cycling conditions

+Always start with the optimized cycling conditions specified in the protocols.
+Be sure that the cycling conditions include the initial step for activation of HotStarTaq DNA Polymerase (95°C for 15 min), and the specified times for denaturation and annealing/extension.

+b) HotStarTaq DNA Polymerase not activated Ensure that the cycling program includes the HotStarTaq DNA Polymerase activation step (15 min at 95°C) as described in the protocols.

+Pipetting error or missing reagent

+Check the concentrations and storage conditions of the reagents, including primers, probes, and template nucleic acid.
+See Appendix A, page 57, for details on evaluating the concentration of primers and probes.
+Repeat the RT-PCR.

+d) Wrong or no detection step

+Ensure that fluorescence detection takes place during the combined annealing/extension step when using TaqMan probes.

+e) Primer or probe concentration not optimal

+Use optimal primer concentrations.
+For duplex RT-PCR on all real-time block cyclers, use each primer at 0.4 μ M. For triplex or 4-plex RT-PCR on all real-time block cyclers, use each primer at 0.2 μ M. For multiplex RT-PCR using TaqMan probes on the LightCycler 2.0 system, use a primer concentration of 0.2 μ M.

-e) Primer or probe concentration not optimal In most cases, a primer concentration of 0.4 $\mu$ M gives satisfactory results on all real-time cyclers.
-Before adapting primer concentration, check the concentration of your primer solutions.
-In most cases, a probe concentration of 0.2 $\mu$ M gives satisfactory results.
-Depending on the quality of your probe, results may be improved by adjusting probe concentration within the range of 0.1-0.4 $\mu$ M. Check the concentrations of primers and probes by spectrophotometry (see Appendix A, page 44).
-If using commercial probe-based assays (e.g., TaqMan Gene Expression Assays), the final concentration in reactions should be 1x, as recommended by the supplier. f) Mg 2+ concentration not optimal The Mg 2+ concentration in 2x QuantiFast Multiplex RT-PCR Master Mixes is already optimized.
-Increasing the final Mg 2+ concentration by 0.5-1 mM may improve results. g) Problems with starting template Check the concentration, storage conditions, and quality of the starting template.
+In most cases, a probe concentration of $0.2 \,\mu\text{M}$ gives satisfactory results.
+Depending on the quality of your probe, results may be improved by adjusting probe concentration within the range of $0.1-0.4 \,\mu\text{M}$.
+Check the concentrations of primers and probes by spectrophotometry (see Appendix A, page 57).

+Comments and suggestions f) Mg 2+ concentration not optimal The Mg 2+ concentration in 2x QuantiTect Multiplex RT-PCR Master Mixes is already optimized, giving a final Mg 2+ concentration of 5.5 mM in multiplex RT-PCR.
+For a few targets, increasing the final Mg 2+ concentration by 0.5-1 mM may improve results. g) Problems with starting template Check the concentration, storage conditions, and quality of the starting template.
 If necessary, make new serial dilutions of template nucleic acid from the stock solutions.
-Repeat the RT-PCR using the new dilutions.
-Ensure that all reagents, buffers, and solutions used for purification and dilution of template nucleic acids are free of nucleases. h) Insufficient amount of starting template Increase the amount of template if possible.
-Ensure that sufficient copies of the target nucleic acids are present in your sample. i) Insufficient number of cycles Increase the number of cycles. i) Probe design not optimal If the amplification reaction was successful, there may be a problem with the probe.
-Review the probe design guidelines (see Appendix A, page 44).
+Repeat the RT-PCR using the new dilutions. h) Insufficient amount of starting template Increase the amount of template, if possible.
+Ensure that sufficient copies of the target nucleic acids are present in your sample. i) Insufficient number of cycles Increase the number of cycles. j) Probe design not optimal If the amplification reaction was successful, there may be a problem with the probe.
+Review the probe design guidelines (see Appendix A, page 57). k) Wrong detection Ensure that the correct detection channel is activated detection channels or filter sets.